jrosen48/utk-homepage/content/post/2023-06-18-a-hodgepodge-of-thoughts-summer-camp-edition/index.md

 ### Driving to Michigan, driving to Knoxville

 Being in Michigan brings lots of memories, and some nostalgia.
 It was great to be with my parents.
-Driving home to Knoxville felt good; within two minutes of arriving, our son had buddies over to paly with; around four neighbors said "welcome back".
+Driving home to Knoxville felt good; within two minutes of arriving, our son had buddies over to play with; around four neighbors said "welcome back".
 It felt good.

+### A Bar Mitzvah

+A friend's older son became a Bar Mitzvah this last weekend, and it was a joy to celebrate with them.
+It was fun for Jonah to see how our friend's son led the service!

 ### Hiking